noshackleshot/noshackleshot/README.md

 ### Hi there, I'm Danila Kiva 👋

 I'm a Frontend Developer with a passion for building scalable and efficient web applications.
 I thrive in team settings, having contributed to over 8 team projects, including a startup.
 My journey in tech began with my education at School 21 and continued through my studies at Moscow Technical University of Communications and Informatics (MTUCI), specializing in Systems and Communications.
-I've also enhanced my skills with a Web Development course at Geekbrains.

 #### 📫 How to reach me:
 - Email: [kiva.danila@yandex.ru](mailto:kiva.danila@yandex.ru)